csc-training/hpc-python/README.md

 This master branch contains always the material for latest course, past courses are stored in tags.

+Online version of the course is run regularly in [FutureLearn](https://www.futurelearn.com/courses/python-in-hpc).

 ## Exercises

 [General instructions](exercise-instructions.md)